 Nearly 80 years later, the Barter Theatre has upgraded the lighting system and improved the acoustics, but sadly, no longer accepts ripe tomatoes.
 However, what hasn't changed is the passion that the company pours into each and every production they undertake.
 Whether taking in an Off-Broadway production of "Singing in the Rain" in the large Barter I Theatre or enjoying an independent play on the more intimate Barter II stage, visitors can enjoy the theatrical thrill of a young man's dreams come true.

-The Lincoln Theatre is one of three Art Deco Mayan Revival-style theatres in America!
+Marion - The Lincoln Theatre is one of three Art Deco Mayan Revival-style theatres in America!
 The theatre boasts a state-of-the-art sound and lighting system today as well as meticulously restored murals.

-The Star Theatre first opened in 1947 and has been newly renovated 45 years later.
+Stuart - The Star Theatre first opened in 1947 and has been newly renovated 45 years later.
 Today patrons can enjoy dinner theater productions as well as music and films.

 Staunton - Located in the heart of historic Staunton, Blackfriar's Playhouse is the world's only re-creation of Shakespeare's original indoor theatre.
 This one-of-a-kind facility plays home to the nationally recognized Shenandoah Shakespeare acting troupe.